SPEAK FOR SHELTER PETS!

 (If everyone's email is different, they are less likely to be blocked by the city's computer system.
 Just adding a couple words, like your name, to the email will help. )

-If you do not want to use the email link above, you can also copy the email addresses and email text below and paste them into your own email.
+If you cannot use the email link above, you can also copy the email addresses and email text below and paste them into your own email.

 Email addresses (copy and paste into the "To" field):